enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 Go ahead and create two SAM deployment package in Ireland and Singapore regions respectively.
 You can do this using the following CLI command.
 Note that you must replace `[bucket-name]` in this command with the bucket you just created:

+Execute this command to enter the correct subdirectory:

+    cd /home/ec2-user/environment/MultiRegion-Serverless-Workshop/1_API

 *Ireland*